75lb/handbrake-js/README.md

 $ sudo npm install -g handbrake-js
 ```

-then you can encode from the command line:
+then you can encode from the command line using all the usual [Handbrake Options](https://trac.handbrake.fr/wiki/CLIGuide):
 ```sh
 $ handbrake-js --input "Ballroom Bangra.avi" --output "Ballroom Bangra.mp4" --preset Normal
 ```